chaws/chaws.me/_posts/2019-04-16-compiling-uboot-for-raspberry-pi-3.markdown

     [142054.325177] pl2303 4-1.2:1.0: pl2303 converter detected
     [142054.326876] usb 4-1.2: pl2303 converter now attached to ttyUSB0

-If you didn't see a message like that after you plugged the usb, something's wrong.
+If you didn't see a message like that after you plugged it in, something's wrong.
 Re-wire everything and make sure all connections and wires are good.
+It's also a good thing to make sure the usb part of the cable is not shorting or anything like that.
+These cables are cheap, prone to failure.
+But they're cheap :).

 Next, we need a way to communicate with RPi3 via serial protocol.
 There are plenty ways of doing so, but we'll use **minicom** in this tutorial, just because.
 Get it installed by running: